JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 7. **Preliminary Conclusion**
     * This will reasonably work on potential mild-covid-19 pneumonia patients, within ~0 to 4 days of infection, with "repeated pulmonary CTs", where positive findings of pneumonia associated abnormalities are discoverable.
-    * This will likely work better for patients after ~5 days of infection of covid-19, as abnormailities become distributed accross the lungs, where initial CT scans could better discover the Covid-19 markers.
+    * This will likely work better for patients after ~5 days of infection of covid-19, as abnormalities become distributed across the lungs, where initial CT scans could better discover the Covid-19 markers.
     * See [the paper's conclusion](https://pubs.rsna.org/doi/10.1148/radiol.2020200370) for the reasoning above.